tiltedphoques/gitbook-wiki/technical-documentation/testing-guide/main-smoke-test-guide.md

 # Smoke test the features and quests in order of importance

+## Q: Where can I report bugs and request features?

+A: You can submit bugs and feature requests at our code repository [here](https://github.com/tiltedphoques/TiltedEvolution/issues).

+{% hint style="warning" %}
+Expected: Check for duplicate bugs before reporting, help detail open bugs
+{% endhint %}

 ### 1: Booting the game with known addons hooked

 A: Address Library 1.6 booting Skyrim Together with Vortex and Mod Organizer 2 should be tested.
 Known addons that are good to test boot with are Skyrim Script Extender AE, Crashlogger SSE AE VR - PDB support, Engine Fixes 7, and Skyrim Souls RE Updated.
 A good way to detect if there has been a regression in boot loading is to add Upscaling - Community Shaders.